How Do I Find out if Someone Is Married?

 This can be further complicated by the requirements for requesting marriage records.
 Many require the full name of both parties (including maiden name, where applicable) as well as the date of the marriage.

-If you don’t have this information available, it is sometimes possible to request research to be done based on any information you do have, but this is usually something that has to be done in person (rather than online) – and often comes at an additional cost.
+If you don’t have this information, it is sometimes possible to request research to be done based on any information you do have, but this is usually something that has to be done in person (rather than online) – and often comes at an additional cost.

 For less than what you’d typically pay for just one marriage record (around $10), you’ll receive all marriage records on file for a person.

 In addition to the marriage records and divorce records, you’ll also receive criminal convictions, bankruptcies, liens and other judgments.
-Even if the marriage status doesn’t bother you, there’s always the concern that someone who isn’t up front with their marital status could be hiding other, more serious issues from their past.
-Give it a try – for free! – below.
+Give it a try below – it’s free!